The congruence subgroup property for the hyperelliptic modular group: the open surface case: The hyperelliptic modular group

 \begin{proof}The proof of Theorem~\ref{congruencepro} consists of two steps.
-In the first, we show that the faithfulness of $\hat{\rho}_{g,n}$, for a given $g\geq 2$ and all $n\geq 0$ or for a given $g=1$ and all $n\geq 1$, can be deduced from that of $\hat{\rho}_{g,n'}$, for any given $n'$.
+In the first, we show that the faithfulness of $\hat{\rho}_{g,n}$, for a given $g\geq 1$ and all $n\geq 1$, can be deduced from that of $\hat{\rho}_{g,n'}$, for any given $n'\geq 1$.
 In the second, we prove that $\hat{\rho}_{g,2g+2}$ is faithful for all $g\geq 1$.
 The first step is accomplished, by induction, in the following lemma: